The House on Mango Street: Characters

-Sally seems to represent the vicious cycle of domestic violence and repression felt by women on Mango street.
+Sally seems to represent the vicious cycle of domestic violence and repression felt by women on Mango Street.
 She is utterly desperate to find a man to marry her, to escape the beatings and maltreatment she gets from her father at home.
-This ‘vicious cycle’ is seen when Esperanza goes and tells Sally's mother that her daughter is in a garden with three boys and the mother completely disregards this, her mother doesn't seem surprised or worried.
-Her mother cares for her cuts and bruises allowing for the violence to perpetuate, both mother and daughter give excuses to the father.
-The bare fact that Sally marries at such a young age to a man that ends up treating her just like her father, shows how this cycle is so ingrained in the way of life of many women, and passed from generation to generation.
-The author pities this character, not blaming her for what happened to her, Sally was very young and immature to fully understand her surroundings, to find a way out.
+This 'vicious cycle' is seen, when Esperanza goes and tells Sally's mother that her daughter is in a garden with three boys and the mother completely disregards this.
+Her mother doesn't seem surprised or worried.
+Her mother cares for her cuts and bruises. allowing for the violence to perpetuate, and both mother and daughter give excuses to the father.
+The bare fact that Sally marries at such a young age to a man that ends up treating her just like her father, shows how this cycle is so ingrained in the way of life of many women, and passed l, from generation to generation.
+The author pities this character, not blaming her for what happened to her, as Sally was very young and too immature to fully understand her surroundings or to find a way out.

-Marin – She is a cousin of the Louie's family, neighbors of Esperanza's family, she has come to stay from Puerto Rico.
-She is older than Esperanza, she wears dark nylons and a lot of makeup.
-She has a boyfriend back in Puerto Rico, and shows off her mementos from him to the younger girls saying how he promised they would get married soon.
-Esperanza looks up to her, as a figure of wisdom, of knowing many things.
+Marin – She is a cousin of the Louie's family, neighbors of Esperanza's family, and she has come, from Puerto Rico, to stay.
+She is older than Esperanza, and she wears dark nylons and a lot of makeup.
+She has a boyfriend, back in Puerto Rico, and she shows off her mementos from him to the younger girls, sharing that he promised they would get married, soon.
+Esperanza looks up to her, as a figure of wisdom and of knowing many things.
 Marin imparted a lot of advice to the younger girls.
-She wore shorter skirts and had pretty eyes, received a lot of attention, yet the protagonist will always remember her as someone who was always waiting for something to change, something that never came.
+She wore shorter skirts, she had pretty eyes, and she received a lot of attention, yet the protagonist will always remember her as someone who was always waiting for something to change, something that never came.
 This character represents many of the young women in the neighborhood.

-Esperanza's Mother – Esperanza's mother.
-One of the first descriptions is that she has hair like little rosettes, like little candy circles all curly from the pins she uses for her hair.
-Her mother's smell made her feel safe, her mother is her pillar, wanting the best for Esperanza.
-The vignette “A Smart Cookie” is dedicated to her mother.
-Her mother can speak two languages, can sing opera, reads, writes, she is handy around the house, she could’ve been anything she wanted, yet she regrets not having gone anywhere and dropped out of school.
-Her mother expressed disgusted that she dropped out of school for now having nice clothes.
-Several times throughout the book she encourages Esperanza to keep studying.
-Esperanza's mother is described as obedient with an undemanding nature.
+Esperanza's mother – One of the first descriptions of Esperanza’s mother is that she has tresses like little rosettes, like little candy circles, all curly from the pins she uses for her hair.
+Her mother's smell made her feel safe, and in many ways, her mother is her pillar, wanting the best for Esperanza.
+The vignette "A Smart Cookie" is dedicated to her mother.
+Her mother can speak two languages, can sing opera, reads, and writes.
+She is handy around the house and she could have been anything she wanted, yet, she regrets not having gone anywhere and dropped out of school.
+Her mother expressed disgust that she dropped out of school for not having nice clothes.
+Several times, throughout the book, she encourages Esperanza to keep studying.
+Esperanza's mother is described as obedient, with an undemanding nature.